jadejohns/DoomedFortress/README.md

 There are a lot of things in TODO section, but have no time for implementing it There are no checks really for smooth start, so don't forget to download .exe with .lvl file or it will crash

-Was coded in 72 hours.
+Was coded in 72 hours in 2017.

 Builded on Dev-C++
 Tetsed on Windows 7 and Windows 10